A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Performance Evaluation

 The simulation framework is implemented in Python.
 The power system dynamics are modeled using PyPSA, a powerful open-source library for power system analysis.
 The CPN and the scheduling logic are implemented as a custom discrete-event simulator.
 The DRL agent is developed using PyTorch.
 For solving the MILP and LP problems in the Benders decomposition, we use the Gurobi optimizer.

-The simulation is based on a modified IEEE 30-bus test system.
+The simulation is based on a modified IEEE 30-bus test system\footnote{https://icseg.iti.illinois.edu/ieee-30-bus-system/}.
 It includes 6 conventional thermal generators, 4 utility-scale BESS units, and 5 large-scale renewable generation sites (3 solar, 2 wind).To ensure realism, we use real-world time-series data to model the stochastic RES generation.
 Solar irradiance data for locations in California is sourced from the National Renewable Energy Laboratory's (NREL) National Solar Radiation Database (NSRDB)\footnote{https://catalog.data.gov/dataset/national-solar-radiation-database-nsrdb}.
 Wind power generation profiles for locations in Germany are obtained from the ENTSO-E Transparency Platform\footnote{https://www.entsoe.eu/data/power-stats/}.
 These datasets are used to generate 100 distinct 24-hour scenarios for the SUC problem.

 The CPN consists of 5 geo-distributed nodes, each co-located with a major load bus in the IEEE 30-bus system.
 The arrival patterns and resource requirements of computational jobs are derived from processed Google Cluster Data traces\footnote{https://www.kaggle.com/datasets/derrickmwiti/google-2019-cluster-sample}, which provide a realistic representation of large-scale data center workloads.
 The precedence constraints and dependency structures within jobs are modeled based on common scientific workflow patterns, such as pipeline workflow, available from the Pegasus Workflow Management System\footnote{https://pegasus.isi.edu/documentation/examples/}.